-UPDATE 1-Mexico's Televisa says court ruled against Office Depot on Roku ban
+Mexico's Televisa says court ruled against Office Depot on Roku ban

 Hackers in Mexico use messaging app WhatsApp to offer Roku owners illegal access to monthly packages of hundreds of television channels, including Televisa's, HBO, ESPN and others.

 On Wednesday, a court reaffirmed a previous court order halting the importation of distribution of the devices in Mexico.
 Roku had won a suspension.

 (Reporting by Noel Randewich; Editing by Frank Jack Daniel and Meredith Mazzilli)